-The cross correlation of the CIB with the CMB lensing signal is a powerful tool to test the accuracy of the CIB maps, as any missing CIB flux will directly result in a weaker cross correlation.
+The cross correlation of the CIB with the CMB lensing signal is a powerful tool to test the accuracy of the CIB maps, because any missing CIB flux will directly result in a weaker cross correlation.
 Furthermore, these two quantities are derived completely independently and their comparison serves as a good systematic and quality check.
-We present the result of this analysis in Fig.~\ref{fig:cl_cibxkappa}.
+We present the result of this analysis in Figure \ref{fig:cl_cibxkappa}.

-We find that our results on the CIB-CMB lensing cross correlation is in good agreement with the results obtained in \citet{planck2014_xviii}, and that the error bars are comparable as well for the higher frequencies.
-Consequently, our results are also in good agreement with the model presented in \citet{maniyar2018}, which is fit the the \citet{planck2014_xviii} data.
-Furthermore, the dust cleaning allows us to access the large scales at which the cirrus contamination makes any insights difficult.
-Interestingly, we find that the peak of the power spectrum is at smaller scales than found previously \citep{planck2014_xviii, maniyar2018}, and that is falls of more quickly towards larger scales.
-This result is robust and does not depend on the value of the different hyper parameters that we set for the analysis, which we demonstrate in Sect.~\ref{sect:validation}.
+We find that our results on the CIB--CMB lensing cross correlation are in good agreement with the results obtained in \citet{planck2014_xviii}, and that the error bars are comparable as well for the higher frequencies.
+Consequently, our results are also in good agreement with the model presented in \citet{maniyar2018}, which is fit to the data from \citet{planck2014_xviii}.
+On top of that, this model uses the CIB auto power spectra and measurements of the CIB mean brightness from \citet{planck2014_xxx}.
+These data sets are then used to constrain the cosmic star formation history, the redshift-dependent bias, and the mass of galaxies that contribute most to the CIB emission.
+We also note that we omitted the two data points at the largest scales from \citet{planck2014_xviii} because they are only upper limits.
+Hence, the model of \citeauthor{maniyar2018} is also only mildly constrained on scales $\ell \lesssim 400$.

+The dust cleaning allows us to access the large scales at which the cirrus contamination makes any insights difficult.
+Interestingly, we find that the peak of the power spectrum is at smaller scales than found previously \citep{planck2014_xviii, maniyar2018}, and that it falls off more quickly toward larger scales.
+This result is robust and does not depend on the value of the different hyper parameters that we set for the analysis, which we demonstrate in Section \ref{sect:validation}.

-A more detailed analysis of the advantages of this dust removal is shown in Sect.\,\ref{sect:validation:cibxkappa_errors}.
-For the \citet{planck2016_xvii} CIB results based on the GNILC component separation, we find a weaker cross correlation with the CMB lensing signal, presumably due to an over-subtraction of the CIB.
+A more detailed analysis of the advantages of this dust removal is shown in Section \ref{sect:validation:cibxkappa_errors}.
+For the CIB results of \citet{planck2016_xvii} based on the GNILC component separation, we find a weaker cross correlation with the CMB lensing signal, presumably due to an oversubtraction of the CIB.
 This is in agreement with the findings in \citet[][Appendix A]{maniyar2019}.